Makoto Sakurai

-Makoto Sakurai (桜井 誠, Sakurai Makoto) is the pen name of a political activist, blogger, and writer from Kitakyushu in Fukuoka Prefecture, Japan.
+Takata Makoto (髙田 誠), better known by the pen name Makoto Sakurai (桜井 誠, Sakurai Makoto), is a Japanese political activist, blogger, and writer from Kitakyushu in Fukuoka Prefecture.
 A former civil servant in a ward office, he is the founder and former leader of the far-right nationalist group Zaitokukai, known for its anti-foreign messages and public demonstrations which some consider unruly.
 Following his unsuccessful campaign in the 2016 Tokyo gubernatorial election, he founded the Japan First Party in August 2016 and stepped down as the party's leader in 2025 due to heart failure.

 Name

 Sakurai refers to himself as "Makoto Sakurai" in public and publishes under the same name.
 It has been speculated that his real name may be Makoto Kimura (木村 誠, Kimura Makoto), as he was introduced as such when he first appeared on television, on the show Jene Jan (ジェネジャン) in January 2005.
 However, on May 10, 2017, he tweeted a picture of a document pertaining to the Tokyo Gubernatorial Election with his real name "Makoto Takata" (髙田 誠, Takata Makoto), along with his pen name that he is known as written on it.